eddiesTime/sme_app/gfm_documentation.md

 *and (2) Getting Started with the BLoC Pattern* [\[60\]](https://www.raywenderlich.com/4074597-getting-started-with-the-bloc-pattern).

-When working with StreamControllers in Flutter, you can run into a
+When working with stream controllers in Flutter, you can run into a
 problem: *Broadcast streams* do not buffer events when there is no listener [\[61\]](https://stackoverflow.com/questions/51396769/flutter-bad-state-stream-has-already-been-listened-to).